 No, applications can be made at any time up to 31 May 2023.

-MEEF is targeting investments from £3m and £20m but there is no upper or lower limit.
+MEEF is targeting investments from £3m to £20m but will consider investments of £1m+.

 MEEF can invest for up to 20 years.

 MEEF is funded by ERDF and private sector funding at a fund level.

 As such MEEF can fund up to 100% of costs depending on the project and borrower.

 MEEF provides competitive and flexible solutions to address market failure in the low carbon sector by working with each project to provide a bespoke solution that addresses the financing needs of a project.